Trump looks to reset campaign amid pandemic with Tulsa rally

 RELATED: Heat, virus no deterrent for Trump fans camped outside Tulsa arena

-The rally was shaping up to be the largest indoor gathering in the world during the coronavirus outbreak.
+Trump tried to explain away the crowd size, blaming it on the media for declaring “don't go, don't come, don't do anything" while insisting there were protesters outside “doing bad things," though the small crowds of prerally demonstrators were largely peaceful.

+“We begin our campaign," Trump thundered.
+“The silent majority is stronger than ever before."

+But huge swaths of empty seats remained in the downtown arena before Trump was to take the stage.
+And that came on the heels of the campaign revealing that six staff members who were helping set up for the event had tested positive for the virus.
+Campaign communications director Tim Murtaugh said that “quarantine procedures were immediately implemented,” and that neither the affected staffers nor anyone who was in immediate contact with them would attend the event.

+News of the infections came just a short time before Trump departed for Oklahoma, and the president raged to aides that it was made public, according to two White House and campaign officials who spoke on condition of anonymity because they weren’t authorized to speak publicly about private conversations.

 Large gatherings in the United States were shut down in March because of the coronavirus.
-The campaign event was scheduled over the protests of local health officials and as COVID-19 cases spike in many states.
-Also expected were crowds of protesters in Tulsa.
+The rally was scheduled over the protests of local health officials as COVID-19 cases spike in many states, while the choice of host city and date — it was originally set for Friday, Juneteenth, only to be moved a day — prompted anger amid a national wave of protests against racial injustice.

-Hours before the evening rally, the Trump campaign said six staff members who were helping setting up for the event had tested positive for the virus.
-Campaign spokesperson Tim Murtaugh said “quarantine procedures were immediately implemented” and neither the affected staffers nor anyone who was in immediate contact with them would attend the event.

 Now, the unemployment rate stands at 13.3%, based on the most recent monthly report.
 The number of confirmed coronavirus cases has soared to about 2.2 million.
 The number of deaths reported in the U.S. has surpassed 119,000.
 Outrage over the criminal justice system’s treatment of minorities following the death of George Floyd and other African Americans has spawned protests around the nation.
 Only about a quarter of Americans say the country is headed in the right direction.

-Trump understands the stakes and was determined to return to his signature campaign events.
+Trump was determined to return to his signature campaign events.
 He dismissed complaints that bringing together throngs for an indoor rally risked spreading the coronavirus as nothing more than politics.

+Trump’s visit also raised fears of clashes between protesters and Trump supporters, and there were brief confrontations Saturday afternoon.
+But the crowds were not materializing despite the president's bravado.

 “Big crowds and lines already forming in Tulsa.
 My campaign hasn’t started yet.
 It starts on Saturday night in Oklahoma!”
 Trump tweeted Friday.

-Trump’s visit has also raised fears of clashes between protesters and Trump supporters.
-Officials expect a crowd of 100,000 people or more in downtown Tulsa.
-Trump will speak inside the BOK Center as well as at an outdoor stage.
-But his audience also will be voters in battleground states such as Pennsylvania, North Carolina and Florida.
+City officials had expected a crowd of 100,000 people or more in downtown Tulsa.
+Trump's campaign, for its part, declared that it had received over a million ticket requests.
+The crowd that gathered was far less than that, though the rally, being broadcast on cable, will also target voters in battleground states such as Pennsylvania, North Carolina and Florida.

-Republican strategist Alex Conant said the rally gives the president a chance to reset his campaign after a couple of tough months.

-“The Tulsa rally is trying to ignite some momentum in a campaign that’s been going nowhere,” Conant said.
-“When you look at the polls and then you look at the calendar, you realize he has to do something to try to reframe the election.”

-The events in Tulsa will go a long way to determining how the campaign plays out in coming months.
-A success lays the groundwork for Trump to take his show to states that will determine the presidential election.
-A spike in coronavirus cases coming out of Tulsa would make his reception in those states more contentious.
-The campaign said it will hand out masks and hand sanitizer, but there is no requirement that participants use them.
-Participants will also undergo a temperature check.
+The campaign said it would hand out masks and hand sanitizer, but there was no requirement that participants use them.
+Participants were also to undergo a temperature check.

-The president’s campaign views his rallies as critical to his success.
-They elevate the enthusiasm level of his supporters and often lead them to donate, knock on doors and make phone calls on the president’s behalf.
+“I don’t think it’s anything worse than the flu,” said Brian Bernard, 54, a retired IT worker from Baton Rouge, Louisiana, who sported a Trump 2020 hat.
+“I haven’t caught a cold or a flu in probably 15 years, and if I haven’t caught a cold or flu yet, I don’t think I’m gonna catch COVID.”

 Trump has generally held his campaign rallies in swing states or in Democratic-leaning states such as Colorado or New Mexico that he hopes to flip this November.
 Oklahoma fits none of those categories.
 The last Democratic candidate to emerge victorious there in a presidential election was Lyndon Johnson in 1964.
 Trump won the state with more than 65% of the vote in the 2016 election.
 The Republican stronghold gives Trump more assurance that he'll face little resistance to his efforts from top state officials.